Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 6. Uninstall Windows Update

-Here is the process to uninstall recent Windows update:
+Here is the process to uninstall recent Windows Updates:

 • Get into the repair mode by powering on and shutting down your PC at the Windows loading screen.